Červená Voda (Ústí nad Orlicí District): Etymology

-The name literally means 'red water'.
+The name Červená Voda means 'red water' in Czech.
 Its name derives from limonite contained in the local stream basin, which sometimes coloured it to brown or red.
 According to local legend, it was named after the bloodshed during the Hussite Wars, when the stream was coloured with blood.

 Geography

 Červená Voda is located about 18 km northwest of Šumperk and 25 km east of Ústí nad Orlicí.
 The municipality lies on the historic border between Moravia and Bohemia.
 The villages of Dolní Orlice and Horní Orlice are located in Bohemia, while the rest of the municipal territory lies in Moravia.

 Červená Voda is a long village, stretching along the banks of the stream Červenovodský potok, which contributes the Březná River.
 The village is situated in the Kłodzko Valley between the mountain ranges of the Orlické Mountains and the Hanušovice Highlands, in which the municipal territory also significantly extends.
 The municipality is located on the European water divide between three seas: the Baltic Sea, the North Sea and the Black Sea.
 The Tichá Orlice River originates in Horní Orlice.